 A Local Approach to Better Healthcare

-We strive to bring affordable healthcare insurance to individual consumers and businesses in rural Colorado communities.
 The key to our success is a collaborative approach that includes local leaders and providers in developing innovative healthcare solutions.

 Background

-In 2017, The Summit Foundation, a community-based non-profit, created a task force focused on tackling health insurance costs.
-Peak Health Alliance was formed in 2019 and began sponsoring plans in Summit County for the 2020 plan year.
+Peak Health Alliance was born out of this task force in 2019 and began sponsoring plans in Summit County for the 2020 plan year.
+In 2021, Peak Health Alliance became its own 501c3 nonprofit.
 Over the next two years, Peak expanded its service area to include nearby Grand, Lake, and Park counties.
 In Southwest Colorado, Peak partners with the Local First Foundation to serve Dolores, La Plata, Montezuma, and San Juan counties.
+Archuleta County is new for 2024.

-- Peak Health Alliance is not an insurance company, third party administrator (TPA), or medical provider.
+• Peak Health Alliance is not an insurance company, third party administrator (TPA), or medical provider.
 We are a community organizing group that works with local providers and civic leaders willing to help their neighbors access high-quality care at reasonable rates.

 How Peak Works